topos-protocol/perf-environment/README.md

 ### Evaluate the data

-The script is saving the `perf.data` into the folder `perf_outputs` inside the project directory.
+The script is saving the `perf.data` into the folder `perf-data` inside the project directory.
 From there, you can digest the data.

 One example: https://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html